 Mosquitoes and many other insects are attracted to light.
 If you are camping, never put a lamp near the opening of your tent, or you will have a swarm of biters waiting to join you when you retire.
 In hotel rooms, be aware that the longer your light is on, the greater the number of insects will be sharing your accommodation.

 Aside from avoiding mosquito bites between dusk and dawn, which will protect you from elephantiasis and a range of nasty insect-borne viruses, as well as malaria, it is important to take precautions against other insect bites.
-During the day it is wise to wear long, loose (preferably 100% cotton) clothes if you are pushing through scrubby country; this will keep off ticks and also tsetse and day-biting Aedes mosquitoes which may spread viral fevers, such as dengue fever, zika virus and yellow fever.
-For those who are attractive to mosquitoes, consider pre-treating clothing with permethrin (as you would your bed net) to kill the mosquitoes on contact.
+During the day it is wise to wear long, loose (preferably 100% cotton) clothes if you are pushing through scrubby country; this will keep off ticks and also tsetse and day-biting Aedesmosquitoes which may spread viral fevers, such as dengue fever, zika virus and yellow fever.
+For those who are particularly tasty to mosquitoes, consider using a clothing spray (eg: EX4) that also contains permethrin and will kill mosquitoes on contact.
+Impregnating clothing is best done at home before travel.
+The insecticide will survive for six or so washes and is very effective.

 Tsetse flies hurt when they bite and it is said that they are attracted to the colour blue; locals will advise on where they are a problem and where they transmit sleeping sickness.

 Zika virus is a flavivirus, which is similar to dengue and was first reported in 1947 in Uganda.
 It is spread by the day-biting Aedes mosquito.
-Most of Africa is not considered high risk of zika virus at the present time, however, Cape Verde has been classed as high risk and other countries including Burkina Faso, Burundi, Cote D’Ivoire, Central African Republic, Gabon, Guinea Bissau, Maldives, Nigeria and Senegal are currently listed as moderate risk.
-However, as the situation of any country may change, travellers are advised to check the link at the end of this section.
+Most of Africa is not considered high risk for zika virus at the present time; however, countries that are listed as a moderate risk include Angola, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Gabon, Guinea Bissau, Maldives, Nigeria, Senegal and Uganda.
+As the situation of any country may change, travellers are advised to check the link at the end of this section.

 Travellers are advised to use DEET-based repellents during the daytime on all exposed skin.
 In areas where mosquitoes are particularly prevalent, then covering up and using a permethrin spray on clothing is also advised.